davidgrankvist/b-tree/README.md

 [B-tree](https://en.wikipedia.org/wiki/B-tree) implementation.

-Progress:
-- [x] Insert
-- [x] Find
-- [ ] Delete

 ## About

+A B-tree is essentially a data structure that allows you to search for things quickly.
+It's similar to a binary search tree, but in a more general form.

 The purpose of this project is to understand B-trees better by implementing one.
+It supports basic insert, find and delete operations.
+There's also a small command line application that allows you to interactively insert and delete entries and print the result.

 ### Code overview